EpocDotFr/pyaimp/docs/index.rst

 |pyversion| |pypiv| |pypil|

-PyAIMP comes as a simple Python module that covers 100% of the AIMP remote API features with the help of `pywin32 <https://pypi.python.org/pypi/pypiwin32>`_ (the only dependency).
+PyAIMP comes as a simple Python module that covers the main features of the AIMP remote API features with the help of `pywin32 <https://pypi.python.org/pypi/pypiwin32>`_ (the only dependency).

 Prerequisites
 -------------